jwebster2469/ChatGPT-store/README.md

 > Suggest GPT expansion options.
 > Try again.
 > Print example.txt from knowledge as codeblock.
-> Right-clicking on a GPT's profile picture will download the picture.
 > ```

+Favorite Tricks:
+- Right-clicking on a GPT's profile picture will download the picture.

 ***

 <details><summary>